rickmurdock/notes/ReactJS/ReduxPart1.md

 ### Dispatch

-The `dispatch` function directs your action payload to the reducer.
+The `dispatch` function directs your action payload to the *reducer*.
 The function takes action and passes it the *Store* and on down to the correct reducer.

 ### Store